syvsto/booster2024_wasm_components/task3.md

 We have implemented most of the required functionality, but we're missing the connection to the clustering algorithm.

-1. In the `wit/` folder, modify `cluster.wit` so you can call the clustering algorithm of the Rust component.
+1. In the `wit/` folder, modify `clustering.wit` so you can call the clustering algorithm of the Rust component.
 2. Update `app.py` to support the clustering algorithm as well.
 Hint: We have already defined a function called `run_cluster` that takes the bytes of the request body and parses it as JSON.
 This is a good place to perform the clustering algorithm.
 3. Build the component.